What Is an Author?

 "What Is an Author?"
 (Qu'est-ce qu'un auteur?) is one of the most important lectures given at the Société française de philosophie on 22 February 1969 by French philosopher, sociologist and historian Michel Foucault.
+For a contemporary English translation, see the corresponding chapters in Language, Counter-Memory, Practice: Selected Essays and Interviews or Textual Strategies: Perspectives in Post-Structuralist Criticism.